1,000+ Opportunities

 The bill emphasizes equity and directs funds towards underserved communities disproportionately impacted by the pandemic including Black, Indigenous, and people of color (BIPOC) communities, people with disabilities, New Americans, justice-involved individuals, older workers; there’s also an emphasis on supporting small businesses.

-Based on current listing details, eligibility includes: Small businesses with 1-25 employees in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses with 1-25 employees in Colorado.
+Confirm the full requirements in the official notice before applying.